ajwad-shaikh/RESToreManager/README.md

 The main aim was to create a REST API in a serverless environment.
 Firebase has a number of tools to help us in achieving the same.

+### To make it easier to interact with the API and see results, a Dashboard has been hosted on [https://restockmanager.firebaseapp.com]

 - **Firebase Hosting** - Since any API needs a home address to receive calls, we need Firebase Hosting to host our function.
-Our functions are hosted at [https://restockmanager.firebaseapp.com/api/v1](https://restockmanager.firebaseapp.com/api/v1)
+Our functions are hosted at [https://restockmanager.firebaseapp.com/api/v1](https://restockmanager.firebaseapp.com/api/v1).
+The Hosting was also used to host a React App as a frontend dashboard to interact with the API.
 - **Firestore** - Our API will be interacting with a database, so we choose Firestore, a smooth, powerful. no-nonsense, NoSQL database.
 - **Cloud Functions** - The Firebase Cloud Function is a platform to host microservices.
 This will essentially handle all the logic and functionality that makes up the API.
 - **Node.js** - Cloud Functions support a number of frameworks including Node.js and Python flask.
 We choose Node.js because of familiarity and support for it.